utah-cs4470-sp23/class/assignment4/README.md

 ## HANDIN Due March 19

 The handin expects you to have a complete compiler for the JPL subset of interest, which emits NASM assembly code.
 Specifically your compiler should implement a `-s` command line option which causes it to generate assembly code and print it to the standard output.
 That assembly code must be correct as described above---it must pass NASM, the linker, and run cleanly, producing the expected output.

+Also, make sure that your makefile supports `make run TEST=foo.jpl`.
+In this case, the makefile should supply the `-s` flag.

 To help you in this task, we are providing a number of test inputs as well as suggested assembly output and also what should be output when